-Our old, but trusted Public Switched Telephone Network (PSTN), with its analogue and digital ISDN2 and ISDN30 lines, is to disappear in the UK by 2025.
-Telephony is moving from PSTN to more modern and flexible VoIP and SIP Trunks.
+Our old, but trusted Public Switched Telephone Network (PSTN), with its analogue and digital ISDN2 and ISDN30 lines, will disappear from the UK by 2025.
+Telephony is moving from PSTN to more modern and flexible VoIP – and SIP Trunks.

-The world’s telecom providers are phasing out their old PSTN fast, and are moving customers to Voice over Internet Protocol (VoIP).
-So – a phone system upgrade and an introduction to VoIP in the near future is going to be inevitable.
+The world’s telecom’ providers are phasing out their old PSTN fast, and are moving customers to Voice over Internet Protocol (VoIP).
+So – a phone system upgrade and an introduction to VoIP in the near future is a must!

 Phone companies like BT will begin ISDN switch-off by 2020.
-In the UK, ISDN lines are down to less than 3 million, from 4.7 million in 2007 – and the trend is accelerating.
+In the UK, ISDN lines are now down to less than 3 million – from 4.7 million in 2007 – and the trend is accelerating.
 In 2017 major telco’s such as BT, KPN, France Télécom, Deutsche Telekom and Telecom Italia began to phase out ISDN lines.

-As a result, ‘Session Initiation Protocol’ (SIP) trunking increased by 62% in 2015 from the prior year, driven primarily by North American adoption.
+As a result, ‘Session Initiation Protocol’ (SIP) trunking increased by 62% in 2015 from the previous year, driven mainly by North American adoption.
 A SIP Trunking service is usually provided by an internet service provider (ISP).
-Unlike a PTSN carrier, the lines carrying your calls are not physical lines, but ‘virtual line channels’ within your Broadband / DSL Internet connection.
+Unlike a PTSN carrier, the lines carrying your calls are not physical lines, but ‘virtual line channels’ within your Broadband Internet connection.
 The service provider rents you a number of ‘channels’ depending on the maximum number of calls you want to make & take at any one time.
 They also issue phone numbers and lines, usually at better rates than the traditional providers and with more flexibility and shorter contract periods.